Siponek/hpc-sorting-serious-game/README.md

 https://siponek.github.io/hpc-sorting-serious-game/
 <img width="1501" height="839" alt="obraz" src="https://github.com/user-attachments/assets/9c20c587-473e-4156-b35f-ec1cb567b055" />

-## Reqiuirements
+## Reqiuirements for singleplayer
-- chrome
+- chrome (tested on chrome
+## Requirements for multiplayer
 - python (for webserver and signaling server)
   - uv (for project management)

 ## How to start

-In justfile there is a command for starting the webserver and signaling server
+In justfile there is a command for starting the webserver and signaling server.
+(This is not needed when playing alone!)

 ```justfile
 [multiplayer]